 Regardless of if the story is true or not my advice to you is to NOT buy it.
 Let the Orphan Barrel Gifted Horse sit like the overpriced shelf turd it is and use your wallet to tell Diageo you won’t stand for this shit.
 Deceptive marketing at the outset, purposely crafting the label to misdirect consumers and removing the age statement to assist in the charade.
 This is a whiskey that hurts all their NAS arguments and lays bare what we think is really happening behind NAS whiskey – so why would you pay them for that?

-If this really was a mistake they should have been even more upfront about it from day one and priced it accordingly, which is no more than $30 in my opinion.
+If this really was a mistake they should have been even more upfront about it from day one and priced it accordingly.
 Everything about the Orphan Barrel Gifted Horse rubs me the wrong way and I won’t be buying bottle.

 Orphan Barrel Gifted Horse Review - Score Breakdown